baldzuhnc/BAA/README.md

-# BAA
+# Scaling and job complexity on the german labour market
-R scripts and Rmd notebooks to analyze job advertisements obtained from the german federal employment agency
+Code to gather and analyse job advertisements from the german federal employment agency (Bundesagentur für Arbeit, BAA).